-A list of all of the pre-construction MMs identified in the MMCRP that are relevant to geotechnical investigations is provided in Attachment B: Pre-Construction Status Report of this NTP request.
+A list of all pre-construction MMs identified in the MMCRP and relevant to C78 is provided in Attachment B: Pre-Construction Status Report of this NTP request.
 To facilitate tracking and implementation, each MM has been organized into tasks so that the various elements of each MM can be tracked separately.
-Attachment B: Pre-Construction Status Report provides the full text of the MMs for each component, as well as their corresponding completion status and descriptive details on the status.
+Attachment B: Pre-Construction Status Report provides the full text of each MM for C78, as well as the corresponding completion status and details on the status.
+No construction work will occur until all of the applicable pre-construction measures have been fulfilled.

-SDG&E respectfully requests authorization of this NTP request by June 16, 2017, to finalize engineering design along C440 and C449 and meet the overall Project schedule.
+SDG&E respectfully requests authorization of this NTP request by August 10, 2017 in order to begin construction activities along C78 and meet the overall Project schedule.
 Should you have any questions or need additional information, please do not hesitate to contact me at XXX-XXX-XXXX.